enkidevs/curriculum/go/go-introduction/if-statements/if-else.md

 An `if-else` statement is used to execute some code if the condition is `true` and another if it is `false`.

-If we had this `if` in our main function, both statements would be printed out.
+If we had this `if` in our main function, it would produce an error.

 ```go
 if x := 1 ; x > 0 {